Apply Today! 2024-2025 Internships Available

 - Candidates with strong knowledge of WordPress, web and graphic design a plus

 This is an unpaid remote internship with a time commitment of at least 12-15 hours a week; some evening and weekend work is required in order to cover weekly NCAA competitions with possible on-site event coverage included.
-Pending start date November 2024 with the possibility of contractual, part or full time employment following the conclusion of the internshipas positive results are achieved and opportunities open.
+Pending start date November 2024 with the possibility of contractual, part or full time employment following the conclusion of the internship as positive results are achieved and opportunities open.

 The company recognizes the right of employees to engage in activities outside of their employment that are of a private nature and unrelated to Inside Publications’ business.
 However, candidates must disclose any possible conflicts so that the company may assess and prevent potential conflicts of interest from arising.